sohaibiqbal3429/Crypto-Mine/README.md

 ENABLE_DEV_OTP_FALLBACK=true
 ```

-> Gmail app passwords are shown with spaces (for readability) when generated.
-The app will now strip spaces automatically, but
-> you should still copy the password as a continuous 16-character string (no spaces or quotes) to avoid mistakes.

 `ENABLE_DEV_OTP_FALLBACK` lets local environments surface OTP codes directly in the UI/logs when email/SMS providers aren't
 configured.
 Set it to `false` (or remove it) in production so that OTP codes are only delivered through the configured transport.